 The Erection Plans and Procedures shall include the location of any temporary support structures (see Article 2.2.2) and bracing, as well as details of the temporary support structure itself.
-If the temporary support is to be prefabricated (selected from a supplier's catalogue), the type and capacity shall be defined in the Erection Plans and Procedures; lateral capacity as well as vertical capacity requirements shall be considered, as appropriate.
-If the temporary support is to be constructed by the Contractor on site, a complete design with full details, including member sizes, connections, and bracing elements, shall be provided in the Erection Plans and Procedures.
-In either case, details regarding the upper grillage and temporary bearing assembly (i.e., details of how the steel girders will bear on the temporary support), including the top of falsework (bottom of structural steel) elevations, shall also be included in the Erection Plans and Procedures.
-In addition, all foundation requirements for temporary support structures shall be provided in the Erection Plans and Procedures.

-The Erection Plans and Procedures shall indicate the location of hold cranes used to provide temporary erection and such that the behavior of the physical structure shall be consistent with the behavior determined in the analysis and assumed in the Erection Plans and Procedures.
+If the temporary support is to be prefabricated (selected from a supplier's catalog), the type and capacity shall be defined in the Erection Plans and Procedures; lateral capacity as well as vertical capacity requirements shall be considered, as appropriate.
+If the temporary support is to be constructed by the Contractor on site, a complete design with full details, including member sizes, material properties, connections, and bracing elements, shall be provided in the Erection Plans and Procedures.
+In either case, details regarding the upper grillage and temporary bearing assembly, to prevent uplift at various stages during construction.
+The Erection Engineer should determine the blocking and tie-down requirements such that the structure remains stable during all stages of erection and such that the behavior of the physical structure shall be consistent with the behavior determined in the analysis and assumed in the Erection Plans and Procedures.

 Limits may be placed on wind velocities during lifting of girder field pieces or during various stages of erection when the structure is only partially complete.
 The limitations on wind velocities are intended to prevent girder overstress and instabilities that could be caused by certain wind speeds and associated wind pressure loading.
-Calculations may show that a girder, or girder system may not be stable at a certain wind velocity, and this needs to be communicated to the Contractor and Steel Erector via the Erection Plans and Procedures.
+Calculations may show that a girder or girder system may not be stable at a certain wind velocity, and this needs to be communicated to the Contractor and Erector via the Erection Plans and Procedures.
 If appropriate, the Erection Plans and Procedures should include instructions and details for temporary support or tie-down of partially completed structures during high wind conditions.
 The Erection Plans and Procedures should also explicitly state restrictions on construction live loads (vehicles, equipment, personnel, etc.) and construction dead loads (formwork/falsework, stored materials, etc.).
 Inadvertent overloading by construction loads could lead to structural collapse and could also affect geometry control.

-For additional recommendations and guidance on the application of wind loads during construction see AASHTO's Guide Specifications for Wind Loads on Bridges During Construction.
+For additional recommendations and guidance on the application of wind loads during construction, see AASHTO's Guide Specifications for Wind Loads on Bridges During Construction.